SandyRodger/LS170-171/L5_transport_layer_security.md

 - TLS is the special sauce we rub on HTTP to make it secure.
 - It's too big a topic to cover completely, so to begin with remember these points:
   - TLS allows for secure messages over insecure channels.
-Begin with an understanding of what a naked HTTP message looks like and then you'll have a better idea of waht TLS brings to the table.
+Begin with an understanding of what a naked HTTP message looks like and then you'll have a better idea of what TLS brings to the table.
   - There are multiple aspects to security.
 TLS provides a number of services and each one tackles a specific problem.

 ## [The Transport Layer Security Protocol](https://launchschool.com/lessons/74f1325b/assignments/83bf156b)